giancarlo/scroller.js/README.md

 	scrollTo(x, y, [delay]);
 	scrollTo(dom_element, [delay]);

-scroller.js is pure HTML5 code, it does not require any other libraries to use it in your site, add a script tag like this:
+scroller.js is pure HTML5 code, it does not require any other libraries.
+To use it in your site, add a script tag:

 	<script src="scroller.js"></script>